line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Order by clause

 A order by clause can be represented by orderBy function.
-OrderBy function takes [sorts](sorts.md) as parameters.&#x20;
+OrderBy function takes [sorts](sorts.md) as parameters.

 ```kotlin
 orderBy(